Connect with others who understand.

 Chorea

-Chorea is a condition that causes sudden uncontrolled movements that may or may not repeat.
-While this is not a tremor specifically, it can feel like one — especially if you experience several movements associated with chorea together or in close succession.
-In a study of 83 children with SLE between the ages of 1 and 16, 6 percent experienced chorea.
-Scientists aren’t sure exactly how lupus can cause chorea.
+Chorea is a movement disorder that causes sudden, repetitive, and uncontrolled movements.
+While chorea isn’t the same as a tremor, the two can feel similar — especially if multiple chorea movements happen close together.
+In one study of 83 children with SLE, 6 percent experienced chorea.
+Scientists aren’t entirely sure exactly how lupus leads to chorea.

 Thyroid Problems